 A cargo management system is available for the bed with side rails and various cargo-carrying and cargo-controlling boxes and dividers and tie-downs.

 As mentioned, two types of interiors are available.
 The GMC Sierra SLT boasts interior features popularized by the Yukon sport utility, providing a much more upscale environment for the driver and passengers.
 GMC hasn't forgotten about owners who use their trucks for work, however.
-So the other Sierra models use a 'pure pickup' interior with more function, like dual glove boxes, and less luxury.
+So the other Sierra models use a pure pickup interior with more function, like dual glove boxes, and less luxury.

-The pure pickup, as it's called, has a unique dashboard that is more driver-oriented and has larger switchgear and door handles that are designed to be easily manipulated by those wearing work gloves.
+The pure pickup, as it's called, has a unique dashboard that is more driver-oriented and has large switchgear and door handles that are designed to be easily manipulated by those wearing work gloves.
 The pure pickup interior includes a 40/20/40 split front bench seat with the center section folding down to provide a large storage compartment and wide armrest.

 The SLT's SUV-style luxury-oriented interior puts audio and ventilation system controls more easily within reach of the front-seat passenger and has two front bucket seats with a fixed center console with assorted storage compartments.

-Access to the rear seating area of the extended cab is eased by rear-hinged doors that open to nearly flush with the bed sides.
-Sitting in the back seat of the extended cab is made more pleasant thanks to the fact that the windows in the rear access doors power fully down.
+Access to the rear seating area of the Extended Cab is eased by rear-hinged doors that open to nearly flush with the bed sides.
+Sitting in the back seat of the Extended Cab is made more pleasant thanks to the fact that the windows in the rear access doors power fully down.

 We've driven multiple versions of the GMC Sierra and found all of them to be comfortable.

-The integrated brake controller that's available should find favor with drivers who tow RV or box trailers.
+The integrated brake controller should find favor with drivers who tow RV or box trailers.
 However, be sure your trailer brakes are compatible with it before choosing the option, as some electro-hydraulic disc conversions do not work with the integrated controller.
 If it is compatible, it's a great feature, eliminating the mess of installing an aftermarket unit and offering more precise braking.